incodehq/incode-platform/README.md

 to Sonatype's guide, it takes about 10 minutes to sync, but up to 2 hours to update [search](http://search.maven.org).

-If `autoReleaseAfterClose` is set to `false`, then the repo will require manually closing and releasing either by logging onto the [Sonatype's OSS staging repo](https://oss.sonatype.org) or alternatively by releasing from the command line:
+If `autoReleaseAfterClose` is set to `false`, then the repo will require manually closing and releasing either by logging onto the [Sonatype's OSS staging repo](https://oss.sonatype.org) or alternatively by releasing from the command line using `mvn nexus-staging:release`.

-    mvn nexus-staging:release

 Finally, don't forget to update the release to next snapshot, eg:

     sh bumpver.sh 1.6.2-SNAPSHOT

-and finally, push changes.
+and then push changes.